JHUAPL-DTNMA/dtnma-ace/README.md

 ## Development

+It is advised to operate within a Python virtual environment, ideally Python 3.11, to help prevent dependency errors later on.
+You can run the following command to create your venv: `python3.11 -m venv .venv` and activate it with `source .venv/bin/activate`.
+To later deactivate your venv, run `deactivate`.

 To install development and test dependencies for this project, run from the root directory (possibly under sudo if installing to the system path):
 ```sh
 pip3 install -r <(python3 -m piptools compile --extra test pyproject.toml 2>&1)